springernature/frontend-toolkits/toolkits/springer/packages/springer-media/README.md

 [![NPM version][badge-npm]][info-npm]

-The Springer Media component is derived on the media object pattern we see all over the web.
-[Named by Nicole Sullivan](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) it refers to a two-column box with an image on one side and descriptive text on the other.
+The Springer Media component is derived from the media object pattern we see all over the web.
+[Named by Nicole Sullivan](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).
+It describes refers to a two-column box with an image on one side and descriptive content on the other.

 It consists of:
 - a **figure**(optional) that is or contains the media element